Supervisory Board Committees

 Each committee has a charter describing its role and responsibilities, as well as the manner in which it discharges its duties and reports to the full Supervisory Board.
 These charters are included in the Supervisory Board Rules of Procedure.
 The committees report on their deliberations and findings to the full Supervisory Board.

 The Nomination Committee focuses on drawing up selection criteria and appointment procedures for Supervisory Board and Board of Management members.
 The Nomination Committee assesses the size and composition of both Boards, evaluates the functioning of the individual members, makes proposals for appointments and reappointments and supervises the Board of Management on the selection of senior management.
-The Nomination Committee also considers nominations by the CEO of Executive Committee members who are not also a member of the Board of Management.
-When selecting candidates for appointment to the Supervisory Board, account is taken of the Supervisory Board profile and skills matrix, relevant regulation and the principles and provisions of the Code.
+The Nomination Committee also considers appointments by the CEO of Executive Committee members who are not also a member of the Board of Management.
+When selecting candidates for appointment to the Supervisory Board, account is taken of the Supervisory Board profile, the diversity requirements of the Dutch Civil Code and the Code, as well as the need for knowledge of the markets in which the company operates and insights from other markets and non-operational areas.

-The Remuneration Committee is responsible for making proposals to the Supervisory Board on the remuneration policy for the Board of Management, for overseeing the remuneration of the individual members of the Board of Management and the other members of the Executive Committee, and for overseeing the remuneration schemes for AkzoNobel executives involving the company’s shares.
-The Remuneration Committee conducts the periodic review of the performance of the members of the Board of Management and the Executive Committee.
+The Remuneration Committee is responsible for making proposals to the Supervisory Board on the Remuneration Policy for the Board of Management, for overseeing the remuneration of the individual members of the Board of Management and the other members of the Executive Committee and for overseeing the remuneration schemes for AkzoNobel executives involving the company’s shares.
+The Remuneration Committee conducts periodic reviews of the performance of the members of the Board of Management and the Executive Committee.
 The Remuneration Committee also reviews the remuneration of the members of the Supervisory Board and prepares proposals for adjustments, if necessary.